-The Government currently provides free school meals for all children in Reception, Year 1 and Year 2.
+The Government currently provides free school lunches for all students in Reception, Year 1 and Year 2.

-The school also provides meals for children in Years 3-6.
-Greenshaw High School currently supplies our meals and the menus are updated on a termly basis.
+The school also provides lunch for students in Years 3-6.
+Greenshaw High School currently supplies our lunches and the menus are updated on a termly basis.

 Healthy Packed Lunches

 Whilst hot meals are provided each day and provided free to students in years R, 1 and 2, we understand that some families prefer for their child to have a packed lunch from home and this option is available to you.